Featured in this post

 Many businesses and restaurants have set up shop along the banks of the river, particularly since construction began on the Chicago Riverwalk in 2001.
 The last section of the multi-use path opened in 2016, and today the popular waterfront route runs west along the river and Wacker Drive, all the way from Lake Michigan to Lake Street.

-Original post date: October 26, 2022
+Original Post Date: October 26, 2022